Hedge fund exits hit record low after bumper January

 Hufschmid said this was partly due to investors rebalancing their portfolios as part of their annual review and reallocation processes.

-Hedge funds profited from a 10 percent rise in the European banking sector .SX7P in January, after the European Central Bank provided banks with 489 billion euros (409 billion pounds) of ultra-cheap, long-term cash, with more expected at the end of this month.
+Hedge funds profited from a 10 percent rise in the European banking sector in January, after the European Central Bank provided banks with 489 billion euros ($648 billion) of ultra-cheap, long-term cash, with more expected at the end of this month.

+* Kwan Teng Hin Jeffrey has been appointed as an executive director Source text for Eikon: Further company coverage:

+SINGAPORE, June 12 (IFR) - Activity was subdued in Asian credit markets today with Australia on holiday and the market expecting the US Federal Reserve to raise rates on Wednesday.